dmsnell/signed-commits/README.md

 ## Notes

+### Squash Merge

 Squash merge is `git merge --squash` and prepares the working copy with the results of what the merge would produce.
 I could not push my squashed commit to `trunk` due to branch protection rules.

 GH Squash merge is an attempt to inspect what GitHub does when it creates a squash-and-merge commit.

+### Rebase Merge

+With the rebase merge we'll try and merge a single commit from an approved branch that's behind the origin's `trunk`.
+We'll try a few different approaches to push upstream.